 Keep it simple.
 Consciously keep your feet straighter when you stand and walk.
 It may feel weird at first especially if you’ve been turned out for a while.

-To make this a little easier consider going after your hip tightness with the Couch Stretch (below).
-Use a power band (like this) for better results.
+To make this a little easier, consider going after your hip tightness with the Couch Stretch (below).
+Use a power band for better results.

 Furthermore, take the time to consider how much unnecessary sitting you do throughout the day.
 Freeing up those hips and re-aligning your feet are important, but you’ll only make as much permanent change as your sitting habits allow.